-The source of Dr. Eager’s medical education is unknown but he was known to be practicing medicine in Raleigh Twp (Chatham-Kent) in 1905.
 In 1911, Dr. Eager was employed by Dr. William Brown in Neustadt, Ontario.
 Dr Brown was a medical practitioner and Dr. Eager lived with Dr. Brown and his family which included a daughter named Louise and a son named Elmer.

 Dr. Eager enlisted in WWI in London, Ontario on the 29th of December, 1915.
 His father James Eager was listed as his next-of-kin.
 (That was later changed to his wife after his marriage).
 On his medical history sheet he was listed as 5’11”, 134 pounds with a slight build.